ThomasVrancken/info9023-mlops/directed_work/03_deploy_api/README.md

 You should now deploy the API you created in the previous lab to GCP.
 All optional features should be implemented.

+For a small project as this one, you won't be charged too much for the use of GCP even by letting the app run for a few days.
+Thanks to [scaling to zero](https://cloud.google.com/run/docs/about-instance-autoscaling), which is a feature of `Cloud Run` that allows you to run your app with no instances when there is no traffic.
+But if you want to be sure you are not charged, you can delete the resources you created in GCP as explained in the `Clean up` section.

 You should send me by email:
 - object of the mail: `[INFO9023] DW3 - Group <group name>`
 - the link of your deployed API by email on **Monday 17 March 2025 at 9 a.m.** at the latest.
 I will then test your API.
 If it works as expected, you will get the full mark for this lab.
 If it doesn't work as expected, you will get a fail mark for this lab.

-For a small project as this one you should not be charged for the use of GCP even if you let it run for a few days.
-But if you want to be sure you are not charged, you can delete the resources you created in GCP as explained in the `Clean up` section.

 **BE SURE THAT YOUR APP IS ACCESSIBLE ON MONDAY 17 MARCH 2025 AT 9 A.M.**